SL(2,C) group action on Cohomological field theories: Introduction

+By \cite{G,FSZ,Sh} there are two group actions on the Fock space of all partition functions of the CohFTs.
+These two \textit{different} actions are now known as the actions of the \textit{upper--triangular} and \textit{lower--triangular} Givental groups or $R$-- and $S$--actions respectively.

+The genus zero data of every CohFT with unit defines a Frobenius manifold.
 The notion of Frobenius manifold was introduced by B. Dubrovin in 90s.
-It provides a generalization of the flat structures of K. Saito introduced in the early 80s and is a crucial step towards the Saito--Givental CohFT of a singularity.
+It provides a generalization of the flat structures of K. Saito introduced in the early 80s and is crucial step for a total ancestor potential of a singularity.

-The structure of a Frobenius manifold $M$ is defined by the so-called Frobenius potential $F^M \in \mathbb C[[t^1, \dots, t^n]]$ that is subject to the non-linear system of PDE's called WDVV equation.
-Our interest in it comes from the fact that every unital CohFT $\Lambda_{g,k}$ defines a (formal) Frobenius manifold.
-Namely the generating function $F_0$ restricted to the small phase space is a solution to the WDVV equation and considered as Frobenius potential it defines a certain Frobenius structure: